Trump says he will halt immigration, citing pandemic, as Georgia plans partial reopening

 “These are the two things he has dropped the ball on,” de Blasio said on CNN, describing Trump’s comments on immigration as a diversion.
 “You are not going to have a restart and economic recovery if cities and states are back on their heels.”

 In Washington, the U.S. Congress moved toward a fourth coronavirus economic relief bill expected to top $450 billion.
-Senate Democratic Leader Chuck Schumer said the Trump administration has signed off on a national testing strategy.
+Senate Democratic Leader Chuck Schumer said the Trump administration had signed off on a national testing strategy and U.S. House of Representatives Republican leader Kevin McCarthy told Fox News: “There is a deal that is done.”

 Click here for a world-focused tracker with country-by-country interactive

-Reporting by Susan Heavey and Andy Sullivan in Washington, Maria Caspani in New York and Nathan Layne in Wilton, Connecticut; Writing by Grant McCool; Editing by Frank McGurty and Howard Goller
+Reporting by Susan Heavey and Andy Sullivan in Washington, Rich McKay in Atlanta, Maria Caspani and Jessica Resnick-Ault in New York and Nathan Layne in Wilton, Connecticut; Writing by Grant McCool; Editing by Frank McGurty and Howard Goller